Social Work Services: New Migrant Support

 -

-your limits are challenged as you complete each step in the process
+limits are challenged as we complete each step in the process

 -

-your worldview and beliefs are challenged, as you learn new ways of doing and being, to integrate into your new life and society
+our worldview and beliefs are challenged as we face new ways of 'doing' and 'being' to integrate into new life and society

 -

-When you migrate, there is so much to do!
+When we migrate, there is so much to do!

-Or even ... just find your way back home after a long day!
+Or even ... just find the way back home after a long day!

 Our practitioner Frederica can speak fluent French and Italian, some Spanish and a little Kiswahili, and is very happy to work with interpreters.
 If you would like to have an interpreter - for any language - in person or via telephone, please say "interpreter" when you contact the service.